dellow/Web-Framework/README.md

 <a name="bundle"></a>
 ## Bundle
 All root commands of `gulp` will create a copy of the working `./src` directory in the `./app` directory but with just the application files.
 I.E. No `.scss` files or build `.js` files.
-This can be used as a release or for testing purposes and simply serves to automatically remove any build files for whatever use case.
-The corresponding profile will be applied to the `./app` directory.
+This can be used for testing purposes and simply serves to automatically remove any build files for whatever use case.
+No profiles will be applied to the `./app` directory regardless of the commands used.
+To create a profiled version use the `release` command.

+<a name="release"></a>
+## Release
+Release creates a snapshot of the application files from the `src` directory essentially creating a release for use.
+Each release is timestamped and appended with the current state.

+The current state will also effect the optimisation of the release.
+For example `gulp release` will create a release with `_development` appended to the end.
+The development profile (see Profiles) will be run on the release.
+Likewise `gulp release --config production` will run the production profile on the release.

 <a name="server"></a>
 ## Server